jsur/cooking-event-app/readme.md

 Templates with Pug
-One route that requires all controllers
+All routes in one index.js which requires all controllers
 Passport for auth